 IMF agents Benji Dunn and Jane Carter engineer the rescue of Ethan Hunt from a Russian prison.
 Ethan is told he is needed for a mission to break into The Kremlin to find the identity of a terrorist known as Cobalt who is seeking to launch a nuclear weapon.
 However, the mission goes wrong and they flee just as a massive explosion goes off, destroying much of The Kremlin.
 The IMF Secretary informs Ethan that Ghost Protocol has been issued where the IMF has been shut down but suggests that Ethan and the team go rogue, moments before the car is fired at and the Secretary killed.
 Joined by IMF analyst William Brandt, Ethan and the others realise that Cobalt is former nuclear strategist Kurt Hendricks who wants to start a nuclear war to aid humanity in its evolution and that Hendricks staged the bombing of The Kremlin in order to steal the codes to activate Russian nuclear missiles.
 The group’s rogue mission takes them from Dubai to Mumbai up against Hendricks as he attempts to get the parts he needs to launch the missile.

 Ghost Protocol is the fourth of the Mission: Impossible films.
 These grew out of the original tv series Mission: Impossible (1966-73), one of the few serious contenders among the James Bond inspired fad for spy films in the 1960s.
 The original series went through various cast line-ups and revivals but always concerned a team where each member had their own field of expertise and would go into action to pull off some elaborately contrived scheme to fool an international villain.
 Come the 1990s and the series was revived amid the decade’s fad for big screen remakes of 1960s-70s tv series with Mission: Impossible (1996) starring Tom Cruise.
-This was followed by sequels with Mission: Impossible II (2000) and Mission: Impossible III (2006), Ghost Protocol and subsequently by Mission: Impossible – Rogue Nation (2015) and Mission: Impossible – Fallout (2018).
+This was followed by sequels with Mission: Impossible II (2000) and Mission: Impossible III (2006), Ghost Protocol and subsequently by Mission: Impossible – Rogue Nation (2015), Mission: Impossible – Fallout (2018) and Mission: Impossible – Dead Reckoning Part One (2023).

 Tom Cruise has taken an increasing hands-on control with each of the Mission: Impossible films – here he takes both a producer and production company credit.
 Cruise has also been the one asking for more and more elaborate international locations for the films, as well as pushing to give the directorial reins of each to increasingly chancier and untested names.
 The first film went with reliable name of Brian De Palma, the second took a relative chance on Hong Kong director John Woo who had newly arrived on US shores, while Cruise then raised Paramount’s eyebrows by insisting on the hiring of J.J.
 Abrams, who was at that point an untried film director, merely a tv producer responsible for Alias (2001-6) and Lost (2004-10).
 (J.J.
 Abrams is also present here as producer and co-produces the film via his Bad Robot production company, while the script comes from two scriptwriters/producers on Alias).
 With Mission: Impossible – Ghost Protocol, Tom Cruise goes even further and hires Brad Bird, previously a director only in animation with The Iron Giant (1999) and Pixar’s The Incredibles (2004) and Ratatouille (2007), as well as of the hilarious Family Dog episode of Amazing Stories (1985-7) that was later spun out into a tv series and co-writer of the script for the live-action Batteries Not Included (1987).
 In both of these cases one must say that Cruise’s instincts have been unerringly on target and the directors chosen have outshone themselves.